brunokoga/Montevideo/ultimateMagic_dir/spellcastingClassOptions/cleric.md

 **Forge** : _Heal_—Creatures in metal armor gain a channel bonus to Armor Class until the end of your next turn.
 Alternatively, you may repair damage to metal objects and metal constructs as if they were creatures, and this healing is enhanced. _Harm_—The damage effect is enhanced against metal constructs and unattended metal objects.

-**Freedom** : _Heal_—Creatures gain a channel bonus on [Escape Artist](skills/escapeArtist#_escape-artist) checks, CMB checks to escape a grapple, and saving throws against becoming entangled, paralyzed, or slowed. _Harm_—Creatures are slowed (as _ [slow](spells/slow#_slow)_) until the end of your next turn.
+**Freedom** : _Heal_—Creatures gain a channel bonus on [Escape Artist](skill_dir/escapeArtist#_escape-artist checks, CMB checks to escape a grapple, and saving throws against becoming entangled, paralyzed, or slowed. _Harm_—Creatures are slowed (as _ [slow](spell_dir/slow#_slow)_ until the end of your next turn.

-**Hunting** : _Heal_—Creatures gain a channel bonus on [Survival](skills/survival#_survival) checks and ranged attack rolls until the end of your next turn. _Harm_—Creatures gain a –5 penalty on [Stealth](skills/stealth#_stealth) checks for 1 minute and temporarily lose effects or special abilities that reduce or negate tracks for that duration.
+**Hunting** : _Heal_—Creatures gain a channel bonus on [Survival](skill_dir/survival#_survival checks and ranged attack rolls until the end of your next turn. _Harm_—Creatures gain a –5 penalty on [Stealth](skill_dir/stealth#_stealth checks for 1 minute and temporarily lose effects or special abilities that reduce or negate tracks for that duration.

-**Justice/Law** : _Heal_—Lawful creatures gain a channel bonus on [Perception](skills/perception#_perception) and [Sense Motive](skills/senseMotive#_sense-motive) checks, attack rolls, and saving throws until the end of your next turn. _Harm_—Creatures are affected by _ [zone of truth](spells/zoneOfTruth#_zone-of-truth)_ until the end of your next turn.
+**Justice/Law** : _Heal_—Lawful creatures gain a channel bonus on [Perception](skill_dir/perception#_perception and [Sense Motive](skill_dir/senseMotive#_sense-motive checks, attack rolls, and saving throws until the end of your next turn. _Harm_—Creatures are affected by _ [zone of truth](spell_dir/zoneOfTruth#_zone-of-truth_ until the end of your next turn.

-**Knowledge** : _Heal_—Creatures gain a channel bonus on Knowledge and [Perception](skills/perception#_perception) checks until the end of your next turn. _Harm_—Sentient creatures (Intelligence 3+) who fail their saves take 1d2 points of Intelligence damage.
+**Knowledge** : _Heal_—Creatures gain a channel bonus on Knowledge and [Perception](skill_dir/perception#_perception) checks until the end of your next turn. _Harm_—Sentient creatures (Intelligence 3+) who fail their saves take 1d2 points of Intelligence damage.
 A successful save negates this Intelligence damage.

 **Luck** : _Heal_—Creatures gain a channel bonus or a luck bonus (creature's choice) on one roll (attack roll, CMB check, saving throw, or skill check) made before the end of your next turn. _Harm_—Creatures take a channel penalty on all d20 rolls until the end of your next turn.

 **Madness** : _Heal_—Creatures gain a channel bonus on saving throws against confusion, insanity, rage, and similar effects. _Harm_—Creatures are _confused_ until the end of your next turn.

-**Magic** : _Heal_—Creatures gain a channel bonus on caster level checks and concentration checks until the end of your next turn. _Harm_—All creatures must make concentration checks (DC = channel energy DC plus spell level) to use spells or spell-like abilities until the end of your next turn.
+**Magic** : _Heal_—Creatures gain a channel bonus on caster level checks and concentration checks until the end of your next turn. _Harm_—All creatures must make concentration checks (DC = channel energy DC plus spell level to use spells or spell-like abilities until the end of your next turn.

 **Monsters** : _Heal_—The healing effect is enhanced for aberrations, dragons, magical beasts, and monstrous humanoids. _Harm_—Creatures gain a channel penalty on attack and damage rolls against summoned and called creatures.

 **Murder** : _Heal_—Creatures that critically hit before the end of your next turn add a bleed effect equal to your channel bonus. _Harm_—Creatures gain a bleed effect equal to your channel penalty.

 **Nature** : _Heal_—The healing effect is enhanced for animals and fey.
-Creatures gain a channel bonus on [Handle Animal](skills/handleAnimal#_handle-animal) and wild empathy checks for 1 minute. _Harm_—The harmful effect is enhanced for animals and fey.
+Creatures gain a channel bonus on [Handle Animal](skill_dir/handleAnimal#_handle-animal) and wild empathy checks for 1 minute. _Harm_—The harmful effect is enhanced for animals and fey.

 **Nightmares** : _Heal_—Creatures gain a channel bonus on charm and compulsion saves for 1 minute. _Harm_—Creatures gain a channel penalty on concentration checks and saves against fear and phantasms.

 **Pain** : _Heal_—Creatures gain a channel bonus on pain effect saves for 1 minute. _Harm_—Creatures are sickened until the end of your next turn, plus a number of rounds equal to your channel penalty.
 At cleric level 10, you may select one creature to be nauseated in addition to the effects of the channeled energy.

-**Poison** : _Heal_—Creatures gain a channel bonus on poison saves for 1 minute. _Harm_—Creatures take 1 point of Strength, Dexterity, or Constitution damage (your choice) as a poison effect.
+**Poison** : _Heal_—Creatures gain a channel bonus on poison saves for 1 minute. _Harm_—Creatures take 1 point of Strength, Dexterity, or Constitution damage (your choice as a poison effect.

 **Protection** : _Heal_—Creatures gain a channel bonus to Armor Class until the end of your next turn. _Harm_—Creatures gain a channel penalty to Armor Class until the end of your next turn.

-**Revenge/Vengeance** : _Heal_—This works like a standard channel (not halved). _Harm_—Creatures gain a channel penalty on attack rolls until the end of your next turn.
+**Reveng_dir/Vengeance** : _Heal_—This works like a standard channel (not halved. _Harm_—Creatures gain a channel penalty on attack rolls until the end of your next turn.

-**Rulership** : _Heal_—Creatures gain a channel bonus on [Diplomacy](skills/diplomacy#_diplomacy) checks and to the DC of their language-dependent and charm effects until the end of your next turn. _Harm_—Creatures are dazed for 1 round.
+**Rulership** : _Heal_—Creatures gain a channel bonus on [Diplomacy](skill_dir/diplomacy#_diplomacy checks and to the DC of their language-dependent and charm effects until the end of your next turn. _Harm_—Creatures are dazed for 1 round.

-**Ocean/Sea/Water** : _Heal_—Creatures gain a channel bonus on [Climb](skills/climb#_climb) and [Swim](skills/swim#_swim) checks and Constitution checks to hold their breath; this bonus lasts for 1 minute.
+**Ocean/Sea/Water** : _Heal_—Creatures gain a channel bonus on [Climb](skill_dir/climb#_climb and [Swim](skill_dir/swim#_swim checks and Constitution checks to hold their breath; this bonus lasts for 1 minute.
 Creatures ignore fatigue from thirst and pressure damage from deep water for 1 minute. _Harm_—The harming effect is enhanced for creatures with the aquatic or water subtypes.

-**Secrets** : _Heal_—Creatures gain a channel bonus on [Sense Motive](skills/senseMotive#_sense-motive) checks and caster level checks and to save DCs of their divination spells until the end of your next turn. _Harm_—Creatures gain a channel penalty on saving throws against divinations for 1 minute.
-Creatures using [Sense Motive](skills/senseMotive#_sense-motive) against affected creatures for the next minute gain a channel bonus on [Sense Motive](skills/senseMotive#_sense-motive) checks.
+**Secrets** : _Heal_—Creatures gain a channel bonus on [Sense Motive](skill_dir/senseMotive#_sense-motive checks and caster level checks and to save DCs of their divination spells until the end of your next turn. _Harm_—Creatures gain a channel penalty on saving throws against divinations for 1 minute.
+Creatures using [Sense Motive](skill_dir/senseMotive#_sense-motive against affected creatures for the next minute gain a channel bonus on [Sense Motive](skill_dir/senseMotive#_sense-motive) checks.

-**Self-Perfection** : _Heal_—Creatures may ignore one temporary condition of their choice until the end of your next turn. _Harm_—Creatures gain a channel penalty on attempts to dispel, remove, or make additional saving throws against all ongoing conditions for 1 minute (this does not apply to any initial saving throw allowed against such an effect but does apply to effects that begin during this duration).
+**Self-Perfection** : _Heal_—Creatures may ignore one temporary condition of their choice until the end of your next turn. _Harm_—Creatures gain a channel penalty on attempts to dispel, remove, or make additional saving throws against all ongoing conditions for 1 minute (this does not apply to any initial saving throw allowed against such an effect but does apply to effects that begin during this duration.

-**Slavery/Tyranny** : _Heal_—Creatures ignore fatigue and exhaustion for 1 minute. _Harm_—Creatures gain a channel penalty on saves against compulsions, pain, and stun for 1 minute.
+**Slaver_dir/Tyranny** : _Heal_—Creatures ignore fatigue and exhaustion for 1 minute. _Harm_—Creatures gain a channel penalty on saves against compulsions, pain, and stun for 1 minute.

 **Strategy** : _Heal_—Until your next turn, creatures using aid another add your channel bonus to the aided creature's roll in addition to the normal aid another bonus. _Harm_—Creatures may not take attacks of opportunity until the end of your next turn.

-**Strength** : _Heal_—Creatures gain a channel bonus on all Strength-based attacks, combat maneuver checks that rely on Strength, Strength-based skills, and Strength checks until the end of your next turn. _Harm_—Creatures gain a channel penalty on all Strength-based rolls and to Strength-based game statistics (such as CMD) until the end of your next turn.
+**Strength** : _Heal_—Creatures gain a channel bonus on all Strength-based attacks, combat maneuver checks that rely on Strength, Strength-based skills, and Strength checks until the end of your next turn. _Harm_—Creatures gain a channel penalty on all Strength-based rolls and to Strength-based game statistics (such as CMD until the end of your next turn.

 **Sun** : _Heal_—The illumination level in the area increases by one step, and creatures gain a channel bonus on saves against blindness and light-based effects. _Harm_—Creatures are dazzled for 1 minute; creatures with light blindness or light sensitivity are blinded instead of dazzled.

-**Trickery** : _Heal_—Creatures gain a channel bonus on [Bluff](skills/bluff#_bluff), [Disguise](skills/disguise#_disguise), [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand), and [Stealth](skills/stealth#_stealth) checks for 1 minute. _Harm_—Creatures gain a channel penalty on [Perception](skills/perception#_perception) and [Sense Motive](skills/senseMotive#_sense-motive) checks for 1 minute.
+**Trickery** : _Heal_—Creatures gain a channel bonus on [Bluff](skill_dir/bluff#_bluff, [Disguise](skill_dir/disguise#_disguise, [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand, and [Stealth](skill_dir/stealth#_stealth checks for 1 minute. _Harm_—Creatures gain a channel penalty on [Perception](skill_dir/perception#_perception and [Sense Motive](skill_dir/senseMotive#_sense-motive) checks for 1 minute.

 **Undeath** : _Heal_—This works like a standard channel (not halved). _Harm_—The healing effect is enhanced for undead creatures and those with negative energy affinity.